gunarakulangunaretnam/auto-poster-generator/README.md

 ### Run Method 2

 ```
-Open the project in Visual Studio and click debugging to run the prohect.
+Open the project in Visual Studio and click debugging to run the project.
 ```